TheMasterGeese/Discord-Integration/README.md

 ## Getting Started
 First, you'll need to create a webhook for the channel you want to send messages to. <a href="https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks">This guide</a>  goes over the basics of webhooks and how to set one up.
 Copy the Webhook URL and add it to the "Discord Webhook" field in the module settings.

 Next, for each of your players, add their corresponding Discord ID (Not UserName#1234, Right click them in Discord and select "Copy ID" at the bottom) to their User Configuration view.
+This will be an 18-digit number.

 ## Usage
 There are two ways to forward messages to discord: